lennessyy/raginggardens/README.md

   </tr>
 </table>

-_*Hiscore savings are currently not working correctly on Safari!_
+_*Hiscore savings and game sound are currently (and sadly) not working correctly on Safari!_

 # Open Source Libraries
 Raging Gardens uses the following javascript libraries: